mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 The IDEA will contain items that are SWAGged, i.e. they'll contain just enough information that we were able to come up with a SWAG.
 This helps us have ROI conversations that inform the priority of these items.

 From IDEA, items move into SPECIFY.
 These are essentially on-deck items.
 This is where (and when) on-demand planning happens.
-When a SPECIFY item is picked up, the owner's responsibility is to break it down into max 2-3 day tickets in the TODO column.
+When a SPECIFY item is picked up, the owner's responsibility is to break it down into small tickets (ideally no more than one day of effort, 2-3 days max) in the TODO column.
 The result is a more detailed plan.
 But the TODO column does have a WIP limit.
 If a SPECIFY task's decomposition is too big to fit into the TODO column, then break the SPECIFY task apart in-place in order to adhere to our limits by specifying smaller chunks of better-understood work.

-The items in TODO are from where new work is picked up.
+The items in TODO is from where new work is picked.
 When you're ready to pull a new task, grab the topmost ticket from TODO that you've got the skills to do.
 (This is where we can inject escalated bugs, etc.) Or, better yet, pick up the top task — and if you're not sure how to do it, pair with somebody that does!

 When picking up an item from TODO, you'll move it into DEV.
-If you cannot because there's already too many tasks in that column, you pair/mob!
+If you cannot because there are already too many tasks in that column, you pair/mob!

 Tasks then move from DEV into VERIFY.
 This could be a simple deploy/test step, or it could be a more complex wire-up-all-the-things step.
 At this stage of the lifecycle it's about shipping something to the customer (and so still valuable for us to be pairing/mobbing).
 Finally, once you've verified it's all good, drag to DONE.

 The final piece of the puzzle are the WIP limits.
-Using the Theory of Constraints, we can probably calculate the ideal WIP limits (any takers?!) but I think we'll likely trial-and-error our way to what works for us and strikes a good balance between throughput and pairing/mobbing.
+Using the Theory of Constraints, we can probably calculate the ideal WIP limits (any takers?!), but I think we'll likely trial-and-error our way to what works for us and strikes a good balance between throughput and pairing/mobbing.

 Now, for the hard part.
 For this to work, there's a few things that we need to be disciplined about: